|Semita Homepage||Download Patch Bundle||Download Standalone Apps||Discussion||[ My Homepage ]|

 |Display scales and calculate their intervallic structures|

 This patch simply allows the user to display a lot of different scales on the staff.
 Scales include all major and minor scales with key signatures, as well as some of the more typical post-tonal scales (whole-tone, octatonic, etc.)

 Similar to the interval quiz, this patch lets you select a pool of scales to be quizzed on.
 You can choose from three clefs.
 Students are chosen either one or two at a time.
 Using tablet controllers or on the patch itself, you can move each note around individually in the scale.
 Both ascending and descending forms are displayed (even if the scale is the same in both directions).
 The help system makes each incorrect note red.
 You can play the scale as many times as you like.

-Students can work on spelling triads or any of five types of seventh chords on the staff, in root position only.
+Students can work on spelling triads or any of five types of seventh chords on the staff, in root position or in inversion.
 They can work in pairs or by themselves to solve the problem.
 Students can use their wireless devices to change notes in the chord, then check their answer.
 There are two ways to ask the patch for help.
 There is also a handy preset system for storing student rosters, and notes are color-coded for easier manipulation.

 |Generate cantus firmi and first species counterpoint|